BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 ZURICH CARD

 If you’re planning on exploring Zurich, the Zurich Card is a must-have!
-Not only does it give you unlimited access to the city’s public transport system, but it also gets you free entry to almost all of the museums in the city.
+You unlimited access to the city’s public transport system, and get free entry to many of the museums in the city.

 SWISS TRAVEL PASS